areacodelogic/devsocial/Readme.md

 ### devSocial

-A full-stack social network for Developers to connect with eachother.
+A full-stack social network for Developers to create profiles/portfolios, share posts and get help from other developers.

 Users can create an account, log-in, and meet folks within their field.